Hans Schleger: Early life

 He was born in Kempen in Posen, Prussia (in modern-day Poland) on 9 December 1898 to Jewish parents.
 His family relocated to Berlin when he was six.
-At the age of 20, he changed his surname to Schleger, and attended the Kunstgewerbeschule (from 1918-1921), studying under painter Emil Orlik.
+At the age of 20, he changed his surname to Schleger, and attended the Kunstgewerbeschule (from 1918 to 1921), studying under painter Emil Orlik.
 He began his career in Berlin, working for John Hagenbeck as a film set designer, and also designed the firm's logo.
 In 1924 he moved to New York City to work in the publishing and advertising industry, initially as a freelance designer, illustrator, and magazine layout artist, and later as an art director; he began using the pseudonym 'Zéró' in 1926, when he founded his own firm on Madison Avenue, and would continue to use the name for the rest of his career.
 After three years in New York he moved back to Germany to work for the Berlin branch of W.S.
 Crawford, an English advertising firm.